wasserth/TotalSegmentator/README.md

 ### Train / validation / test split
 The exact split of the dataset can be found in the file `meta.csv` inside of the [dataset](https://doi.org/10.5281/zenodo.6802613).
 This was used for the validation in our paper.
 The exact numbers of the results for the high resolution model (1.5mm) can be found [here](resources/results_all_classes.json).
 The paper shown these numbers in the supplementary materials figure 11.

+### Retrain model on your own
+You have to download the data and then follow the instructions of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) how to train a nnU-Net.
+We trained a `3d_fullres` model and the only adaptation to the default training is setting the number of epochs to 4000 and deactivating mirror data augmentation.
+The adapted trainer can be found [here](https://github.com/wasserth/nnUNet_cust/blob/working_2022_03_18/nnunet/training/network_training/custom_trainers/nnUNetTrainerV2_ep4000_nomirror.py).

 ### Other commands